andrew4779/E-Portal/README.md

-Unicomp is a university school portal.
+This is a university school portal.

 Features:
 Student Registration
 Course Registration
-Payment Portal

 Frameworks:
 :React JS